Our Team

 • Stephanie Bremner

-Steph started with us in January 2011 as our Finance Officer and has since joined our Senior Management Team as our Finance Manager.
-Although still part-time, all her efforts are engaged in supporting the organisation in the provision of essential financial management information for Lisa and the team.
+Steph started with us in January 2011 as our Finance Officer and has since joined our Leadership Team as Chief Operating Officer.
+All her efforts are engaged in supporting the organisation in the provision of essential financial management information for Lisa and the team.
 In the current economic climate, Steph has a strong focus on cash flow.
 She works closely with the fundraising team on new funding opportunities in order to sustain our current level of service and in the hope of extending into new areas.
 Steph originally trained and worked as an accountant, having previously had a successful career implementing database systems for large companies.

 Head of Brain Injury Services